On the composable security of weak coin flipping: Preliminaries

-A resource, denoted by $R$, has one interface accessible to each party.
+\item A \emph{resource}, denoted by $R$, has one interface accessible to each party.
 Each party can send inputs, receive outputs, perform operations and give instructions via the corresponding interface.
-In two-party cryptography, it is necessary to consider three different behaviours $R$, $R_A$ and $R_B$ of a resource, where $R$, $R_A$ and $R_B$ correspond to the case where both are honest, where Alice is dishonest, and where Bob is dishonest, respectively.
-We use $\ca{R} = (R,R_A,R_B)$ to denote a resource compactly.
+In two-party cryptography, it is necessary to consider three different behaviors $R$, $R_A$ and $R_B$ of a resource, in which $R$, $R_A$ and $R_B$ correspond to the case where both are honest, where only Alice is dishonest, and where only Bob is dishonest, respectively.
+We use $\ca{R} = (R,R_A,R_B)$ to compactly denote a resource.

-A converter, denoted by a lower-case Greek letter $\alpha$, is a cryptographic system with an inner interface connected to an interface of a resource and an outer interface to a party.
+\item A \emph{converter}, denoted by $\alpha$, is a cryptographic system with an inner interface that connects to a resource and an outer interface that connects to a player.
+The set of all converters is denoted by $\Sigma$.
 Each party can instruct the converter on the outer interface to execute specific tasks on the inner interface.
 A converter $\alpha$ can convert one resource $R$ into another resource $S$ by connecting its inner interface to one interface of the resource $R$.
 The interfaces of the resource $S$ consist of the unconnected interface of the resource $R$ and the outer interface of the converter $\alpha$.
 We denote the connection between the converter $\alpha$ and the left-side (right-side) interface of the resource $R$ by $\alpha R$ ($R \alpha$).

-A protocol $\pi=(\pi_A,\pi_B)$ consists of Alice's converter $\pi_A$ and Bob's converter $\pi_B$. $\pi_A$ and $\pi_B$ are operations that honest Alice and Bob should follow when building one resource from another.
-By connecting each converter to the corresponding interface, the protocol $\pi$ can build a required resource $S$ from a given resource $R$ if $S= \pi_A R \pi_B$.
+\item A \emph{protocol} $\pi=(\pi_A,\pi_B)$ consists of Alice's converter $\pi_A$ and Bob's converter $\pi_B$.
+By connecting each converter to the corresponding interface of a resource $R$, the protocol $\pi$ can transform $R$ into the required resource $S$, provided that $S= \pi_A R \pi_B$.
+For example, suppose $R$ is a binary symmetric channel resource and $(\pi_{A}$,$\pi_{B})$ is an encoder-decoder pair corresponding to a proper error-correcting code.
+Then one can construct a noiseless channel resource as $S = \pi_{A} R \pi_{B}$.

-A distinguisher, denoted by $\ca{D}$, is an agent who can access both interfaces of a resource.
-Given one of two resources $R$ and $S$ uniformly at random, a distinguisher guesses whether the resource is $R$ or $S$ by interacting with it.
+\item A \emph{distinguisher}, denoted by $\ca{D}$, is an agent who can access both interfaces of a resource.
+Given one of two resources $R$ and $S$ uniformly at random, a distinguisher distinguishes whether the resource is $R$ or $S$ by interacting with it on both interfaces.
 The distinguishing advantage of the above task is defined as

+The distinguishing advantage is a pseudo metric between two resources, satisfying the symmetry and triangle inequality properties.
+If $d(R,S) \leq \delta$, we also write $R \approx_\delta S$. \end{itemize}